Installing Sonatype Nexus Repository Using the OpenShift Operator

 The default configuration uses an emptyDir

 volume for storing Sonatype Nexus Repository logs.
-However, we strongly recommend that you configure dynamic provisioning of persistent storage based on your deployment environment as explained below.
+However, we recommend configuring dynamic provisioning of persistent storage based on your deployment environment.

 Cloud Deployments (AWS, Azure)